 U.S. citizens and resident aliens filing individual federal income tax returns may use one of three forms: Form 1040EZ, Form 1040A and Form 1040.
 As a general rule, a tax filer should use the simplest form possible.

-The following chart may help with selecting the most appropriate form:
+If you will file taxes with DACA, the following chart may help with selecting the most appropriate form:

 |Income is below $100,000||No|